PROPERTY DEVELOPERS

 See, Asia’s prime real estate markets are very “brand-focused”.

 What does that mean?
-Well, if you’re looking at city-center real estate in one of the continent’s main urban areas, you’re probably looking at a condominium or housing community.
-Most of these projects are marketed, built, and sold by large property developers.
+Well, if you’re thinking about buying into a city-center project in one of Asia’s main urban areas, you’re probably looking at a condo or housing community.
+The majority of these projects are marketed, built, and sold by large property developers.

-Simply put: each country has its own local version of Steve Jobs or Elon Musk – influential personality types which expand the reach of their company’s brand name.
+Simply put: developing nations often have their own local version of Steve Jobs or Warren Buffett – influential personality types who personify and expand the reach of their company’s brand name.

-But in developing nations where locally-made consumer products aren’t considered “cool”, these businesses are usually involved in property instead of the tech industry.
+But in developing nations where domestically-made consumer goods aren’t considered “cool” brands, these businesses are usually involved in property instead of the tech or automobile industries.

-Seasoned property investors know that selling and renting your asset are often the two hardest parts.
-Picking the right developer helps achieve both of those goals.
+Seasoned property investors know that selling and renting your asset are often the two hardest parts of the job.
+Picking the right developer will help you achieve both of those goals.

 Vietnam Stock Exchange